 NOTE 1: The fields s-NonIntraSearch in SystemInformationBlockType3 do not affect the idle/inactive measurement procedures.
 How the UE performs the idle/inactive measurements is up to UE implementation as long as the requirements in TS 36.133 [16] are met for measurement reporting.

-4> if the measCellList is included:

-5> consider the serving cell and cells identified by each entry within the measCellList to be applicable for idle /inactive measurement reporting;

-4> else:

-5> consider the serving cell and up to maxCellMeasIdle strongest identified cells to be applicable for idle/inactive measurement reporting;

 4> if the reportQuantities is set to rsrq:

 5> consider RSRQ as the sorting quantity;

 4> else:

 5> consider RSRP as the sorting quantity;

+4> if the measCellList is included:

+5> consider cells identified by each entry within the measCellList to be applicable for idle /inactive measurement reporting;

+4> else:

+5> consider up to maxCellMeasIdle strongest identified cells, according to the sorting quantity, to be applicable for idle/inactive measurement reporting;

+4> for all cells applicable for idle/inactive measurement reporting and for the serving cell, derive measurement results for the measurement quantities indicated by reportQuantities;

+4> store the derived measurement result as indicated by reportQuantities for the serving cell within the measReportIdle in VarMeasIdleReport;

+4> store the derived measurement results as indicated by reportQuantities within the measReportIdle in VarMeasIdleReport in descreasing order of the sorting quantity, i.e. the best cell is included first, as follows:

+6> if qualityThreshold is configured:

-4> store measurement results as indicated by reportQuantities for cells applicable for idle/inactive measurement reporting whose RSRP/RSRQ measurement results are above the value(s) provided in qualityThreshold (if any) within the VarMeasIdleReport;
+7> include the measurement results from the cells applicable for idle/inactive measurement reporting whose RSRP/RSRQ measurement results are above the value(s) provided in qualityThreshold;

-3> else:
+6> else:

-4> do not consider the carrier frequency to be applicable for idle mode measurement reporting;
+7> include the measurement results from all cells applicable for idle/inactive measurement reporting;

-2> if the SIB2 contains idleModeMeasurements-r16 and VarMeasIdleConfig includes the measIdleCarrierListNR:
+2> if the SIB2 contains idleModeMeasurementsNR and VarMeasIdleConfig includes the measIdleCarrierListNR:

 3> for each entry in measIdleCarrierListNR within VarMeasIdleConfig that contains ssb-MeasConfig: